 **3. Reduce** -- strip the reproduction to the minimal failing case.
 Remove unrelated code, data, and configuration until removing one more piece makes the bug disappear.
 That remaining piece is the trigger.

-**Pre-existing failure proof:** Before claiming a test failure is "not related to our changes," prove it.
-Run `git stash && [test command]` on clean state to confirm the failure exists on the base branch.
+**Pre-existing failure proof:** before claiming a test failure is "not related to our changes," prove it: run `git stash && [test command]` to confirm the failure exists on the base branch.
 Pre-existing without receipts is a lazy claim.

 **Before external searches** (web, docs, forums): strip hostnames, IPs, file paths, SQL fragments, and customer data from the query.
 Raw stack traces leak privacy and return noise.

 **5. Hypothesize and test** -- one change at a time.
 If a hypothesis is wrong, fully revert before testing the next.
-Use `git bisect` to find regressions efficiently. **Scope lock**: after forming a hypothesis, identify the narrowest affected directory or file set.
-Do not edit code outside that scope during the debug session.
+Use `git bisect` to pinpoint the exact commit that introduced a regression. **Scope lock**: after forming a hypothesis, identify the narrowest affected directory or file set; do not edit code outside that scope during the debug session.
 If the fix requires changes elsewhere, update the hypothesis first.

 **6. Fix and verify** -- create a failing test FIRST, then fix.
 Run the test.
 Confirm the original reproduction case passes.
 No completion claims without fresh verification evidence (see `ia-verification-before-completion`).

-**On a failed fix:** return to Step 5 and *explicitly invalidate the current hypothesis* before forming a new one.
-State what evidence ruled out the prior hypothesis, then form a new hypothesis with its own grounding observation.
-Do not retry variants of the same theory ("maybe it was the other branch", "let me also catch this case") -- that is rationalization, not iteration.
-The Three-Fix Threshold below counts cycles, not retries within a single broken theory.
+**On a failed fix:** return to Step 5 and *explicitly invalidate the current hypothesis*: state what evidence ruled it out, then form a new hypothesis with its own grounding observation.
+Do not retry variants of the same theory ("maybe it was the other branch") -- that is rationalization, not iteration.
+The Three-Fix Threshold counts cycles, not retries within one broken theory.

 ## Debug Report

 Emit after every resolved bug.
-For non-trivial production bugs, also write a full Postmortem (see below).
+For non-trivial production bugs, also write a lightweight postmortem: timeline, root cause, impact, fix, prevention (template in [specialized-patterns.md](./references/specialized-patterns.md)).

 ```